Providing high quality advertising products to the trade across the world

-Malcolm used his engineering knowledge from his Navel days, to develop semi-automatic sewing machines for his growing key fob business.
+Malcolm used his engineering knowledge from his Naval days, to develop semi-automatic sewing machines for his growing key fob business.
 Within a few years the production grew to all areas of the UK.
 Malcolm became known as the “Key Fob King”.
-Even now local historians have this information as part of their knowledge of the local area!
+Even now, local historians have this information as part of their knowledge of the local area!

 As history repeats itself, in 1973 Robert joined his farther in the company at the age of 17.
 Bringing new ideas & technology to the business

 Together, our computerized sewing machined for key fobs & other promotional gifts were developed, which no other leather company in Walsall, the heart of the leather trade in the UK, could see a use for at the time?
 The investment help with our growing production & expansion of sales into Europe.
 At the height of our production, manufacturing 25,000 keyfobs a day were being made & still could not keep up with the demand.